cass-community/cass-community.github.io/about.md

 ## Join Us!

 CASS seeks to expand beyond its initial membership to include other projects and organizations focused on the stewardship and advancement of scientific software to reach a larger portion of the scientific software ecosystem.
+Projects and organizations outside of the DOE are welcome!
 If you're interested, contact the [CASS Steering Committee](mailto:cass-steering-committee@email.ornl.gov){: .text-pink-500 underline}.